 - The arts works on gossip – both for good as people will hear of successful projects and for bad where your reputation will be damaged by badly delivered projects.

-– Persevere with applications – anything that is turned down you should ask for feedback and make further applications whenever you can.
-Your name, organization and projects will become a feature in funders mind.
+- Persevere with applications – anything that is turned down you should ask for feedback and make further applications whenever you can.
+Your name, organisation and projects will become a feature in funders mind.
 If they know of you positively it will make it easier for them to fund you.

 - Your reports and accounts for funders should have the same sense of integrity.
 Do not be tempted to hide a problem with the finances or the project.
 Honestly detailing a problem ñ perhaps asking the funder for advice – and positively dealing with it should enhance your reputation.